-Here’s a list of organisations that may help you to become more familiar with fair and ethical trade, as well as the issues that go hand-in-hand.
+Here’s a list of organisations that may help you to become more familiar with fair trade, as well as the issues that go hand-in-hand.

 Paisley Fairtrade Partnership – a local partnership that helped the town of Paisley become a Fairtrade Town.
 It aims to continue promoting Fairtrade and to maintain this status.
 The website has details on local events and the groups involved with the partnership.